rafable1212/content-ops-starter/content/pages/index.md

       text: Participate in Directives and facilitate political and social change.
       color: text-dark
       type: TitleBlock
-    subtitle: >-
-      Directives are of two types: Passive and Active.
-We must all participate in both types to have any actual impact.
+    subtitle: 'Directives are of two types: Passive and Active.'
     text: ''
     actions:
       - label: Get started